-Gonzaga Middle School will have a Parent/Community Council that will meet regularly with the Administrative team.
-Meetings will be announced in the newsletter.
+Now that COVID restrictions are no longer an issue, Gonzaga Middle School will have a Parent/Community Council that will meet regularly with the Administrative team.
+Meetings will be announced in the monthly calendar updates.
 All Gonzaga Middle School parents/guardians and family care-givers (such as Grandmas) are invited and encouraged to attend on a regular or casual basis.